 Background

-Aquatic invertebrate surveys are typically carried out to assess the water quality of a particular waterbody, either as a one off assessment or ongoing surveys over a period of several years to monitor the effect of land and water use from mining, agricultural or recreational activities.
+Aquatic invertebrate surveys are typically carried out to assess the water quality of a particular waterbody, either as a one-off assessment or ongoing surveys over a period of several years to monitor the effect of land and water use from mining, agricultural or recreational activities.
 They may also be carried out for monitoring the effects of mitigation or simply in assessing the aquatic invertebrate diversity of a site, particularly as part of a planning application affecting a watercourse.

 Timing